gamesbook/protograf/docs/source/card_decks.rst

    If you are a Python programmer, there is a final way to provide data.

-   Internally, all of these data sources are converted to a list of *dictionarie*, whose keys all match and correspond to the column names, so if you have this available, through any means, it can be supplied directly to ``Data`` via a **source** property.
+   Internally, all of these data sources are converted to a list of *dictionaries*, whose keys all match and correspond to the column names, so if you have this available, through any means, it can be supplied directly to ``Data`` via a **source** property.
 The onus is on *you* to ensure that the dictionary is correctly formatted.